 Levi Strauss & Co:

-Levi’s follows the production techniques that use far less water than traditional methods.
+Levi’s follows production techniques that use far less water than traditional methods.
 For them every drop of water matters.
 They are constantly striving to create sustainable denim by cutting down the water by using more than 20 water-saving finish techniques.
-So far, they’ve saved more than 1.8 billion litres and recycled more than 129 million litres of water.
+So far, they’ve saved more than 1.8 billion liters and recycled more than 129 million liters of water.